sigasi/sigasi_insights/content/releasenotes/sigasi-2.14.md

 External files
 --------------

 We simplified the way we deal with [opening](/manual/opening#opening-files-from-the-command-line) VHDL files.
 These are individual files that are not part of a Sigasi project.
-Before Sigasi 2.14 we openend external files in a special *“External Files”-project*, which was a bit of an awkward workaround.
-In Sigasi 2.14 we now simply open external files without a project, just like you would expect from a “simple” editor (like Emacs, Vi, Notepad++, Ultraedit,…).
+Before Sigasi 2.14 we openend external files in a special *"External Files"-project*, which was a bit of an awkward workaround.
+In Sigasi 2.14 we now simply open external files without a project, just like you would expect from a "simple" editor (like Emacs, Vi, Notepad++, Ultraedit,…).

 ![External file](/img/releasenotes/2.14/external_file.png "External file")